Card stolen? Account hacked?

 Family member used card without permission

 Technically unauthorized.
 Banks treat this as standard fraud.
-We advise on how to handle the dispute while managing the relationship.
+We help you frame the dispute while managing the relationship.

 Online scam payment